DaneVinson/scarredworld/markdown/scarred-world.md

     * Option - **Mike's Advantage**: Roll Hit Dice with *Advantage*, i.e. the highest of two dice rolls

 ## Campaign Start
 Characters begin in [Nexus, City of Coins](./city.md) as contracted members of the [The Maqamir Company](./company.md).
 Each character must sign the employment [**CONTRACT**](./contract.md).
-Players may create any character background they wish as long as it encompasses this fact.
+Players may create any character background they wish as long as it encompasses these facts.